Main Content

 Hover, Fixed Wing

-Note that mode 5 is omitted because it corresponds RTL mode which is not used in this model.
+Note that mode 5 has been omitted because it corresponds return to launch mode which this model does not use.

-Use the exampleHelperTransitionMissionData helper file to create a VTOL UAV mission.
-By default, the helper file contains a mission with the following parts:
+You can modify the exampleHelperTransitionMissionData.m helper file to create a new VTOL UAV mission.
+By default, the helper file contains a mission with these parts:

 1. Takeoff vertically